1971 Mississippi Delta tornado outbreak: Background

 At 12:00 UTC on February 21, 1971, surface weather analysis failed to indicate either a well-developed low-pressure area or a defined frontal boundary over the Gulf Coastal Plain, signs that would normally presage a severe weather outbreak.
 At the time, a diffuse warm front extended eastward from East Texas to portions of Mississippi, and a cold front extended southward over East Texas.
 Higher up in the atmosphere, conditions were "close to ideal" for a significant tornado outbreak: a broad trough imparted substantial divergence over the prefrontal warm sector.

 Impact

+A radar image showing multiple supercells during the outbreak.

 Activity started early on the morning of February 21.
 The first tornadoes touched down in Texas east of Austin and north of Waco.
-The main activity intensified during the afternoon over the Mississippi and Tennessee Valleys until the late evening hours.
+The main activity intensified during the afternoon over the Mississippi and Tennessee Valleys until the late evening.
 At 15:55 UTC the National Severe Storms Forecast Center (NSSFC) in Kansas City, Missouri, issued a tornado watch for eastern Arkansas, northern Mississippi, and adjoining portions of Tennessee and Alabama.
 A subsequent watch covered portions of eastern Louisiana and southwestern Mississippi, more than an hour before the first major tornado developed.